sfomuseum/go-sfomuseum-maps/README.md

 Tools for working with maps defined in the sfomuseum-data/sfomuseum-data-maps repository.

+## Deprecation Notice

+This package has been deprecated.
+Please use [sfomuseum/go-sfomuseum/maps](https://github.com/sfomuseum/go-sfomuseum) instead.

 ## Important

 Work in progress.
 Documentation is incomplete at this time.